duckdb/duckdb-web/dev/benchmark.md

 ### Running Multiple Benchmark Using a Regular Expression

 You can also use a regular expression to specify which benchmarks to run.
-Be careful of shell expansion of certain regex characters (e.g. `*` will likely be expanded by your shell, hence this requires proper quoting or escaping).
+Be careful of shell expansion of certain regex characters (e.g., `*` will likely be expanded by your shell, hence this requires proper quoting or escaping).

 ```bash
 build/release/benchmark/benchmark_runner "benchmark/micro/nulls/.*"